 IDEX extends customary credit terms to customers, reflecting its assessment of their individual creditworthiness.
-The Company does not believe it was exposed to significant credit risk associated with its Accounts receivable, trade, balance as of December 31, 2021.
+The Company does not believe it was exposed to significant credit risk associated with its Accounts receivable, trade, balance as of December 31, 2022.
 (See Note 11-Accounts receivable.)
 If revenue continues to increase, such balances from a broadening customer base will expand, potentially increasing the Company's exposure to credit risk.

-The Company believes it faces minimal liquidity risk, as IDEX's cash is on deposit with reputable, well-capitalized financial institutions in Norway, the United Kingdom, and the United States.
-The Company has no debt to financial institutions and maintains adequate bank balances to meet anticipated liabilities as they become due for at least twelve months from the date of this report.
+The Company believes it faces minimal liquidity risk on its cash position, as IDEX's cash is on deposit with reputable, well-regulated financial institutions in Norway, the United Kingdom, and the United States.
+Only a small balance is held in Chinese banks.
+The Company has no debt to financial institutions.